 Below are some of the Frequently Asked Questions (FAQs) received regarding 52-1 Traffic Division.
-For a comprehensive list of FAQs for the entire 52nd District Court - 1st Division visit our FAQ page.
+For a comprehensive list of FAQs for the entire 52nd District Court - 1st Division visit our

 What tickets can I pay online?

-- You may pay tickets online if you wish to admit responsibility without an explanation (on certain civil infraction tickets).
+pay tickets online if you wish to admit responsibility without an explanation (on certain civil infraction tickets).

 - If your ticket is in default, you may not use this service.